raganwald/raganwald.github.com/_posts/enchanted-forest/2013-03-16-scheinfinkel.coffee.md

 The Idiot fumbled its way into some brambles and the raptor flew off.
 "What was that?" asked Maude.

 "Ah!" said Moses, "That is a formidable bird, and I tend to refuse invitations to be the guest of honour at its dinner table...
 That is the Kestrel.
-It has an interesting behaviour...
+It has an interesting behaviour..."

 "You see," said Moses, "To understand the Kestrel you need to understand *fixation*, or what some call *constancy*.
 Some birds are such that they only ever respond with the song of a single bird.
 For example, a certain bird might only ever respond with the song of the Idiot.
 So if you call out a Bluebird to it, it will respond 'Idiot.'
 Then you call out 'Cardinal,' and it responds 'Idiot' again."